-- Bring it together in a ball using your hands, then slightly press on it to create a disk.
+- Photo 7: Transfer the pastry dough over a large sheet of baking paper.
+Bring it together in a ball using your hands, then slightly press on it to create a disk.

 - Optional: Place the tart pan you will use over the rolled pastry to check that it is rolled large enough.

 - Place the rolled pastry over a flat tray and put in the fridge to chill and rest for at least 1 hour, or up to 24 hours.

 Lining the Tart Pan